HIGHLIGHTS-Tennis-Wimbledon day eight | Sports-Games

 - United Kingdom

-Highlights on day eight of the Wimbledon tennis championships on Monday (all times GMT): 1331 RYBAKINA THROUGH TO QUARTER-FINALS
+Highlights on day eight of the Wimbledon tennis championships on Monday (times GMT): 1440 GARIN BEATS DE MINAUR TO REACH QUARTER-FINALS

-Elena Rybakina of Kazakhstan, who is seeded 17th, reached the quarter-finals at Wimbledon for the first time by beating Croatia's Petra Martic 7-5 6-3.
-Rybakina is only the second-ever Kazakh female player to reach the last eight at the grasscourt major in the Open Era after Yaroslava Shvedova in 2016.
+Chile's unseeded Cristian Garin reached the quarter-finals at a Grand Slam for the first time when he came from two sets down to beat Australian Alex de Minaur 2-6 5-7 7-6(3) 6-4 7-6(6).
+Garin saved two match points in the contest which went on for more than 4-1/2 hours.

+READ MORE: Kyrgios the talk of Wimbledon, Cash leads chorus of disapproval

 Djokovic tames wildcard Van Rijthoven to set up Sinner clash Impressive Jabeur edges Mertens to reach quarter-finals